Kae-de/it-support-labs/network-troubleshooting.md

-Title: User Setup & Support in Cloud Environment (Google Workspace)
+# User Setup & Support in Cloud Environment (Google Workspace)

 Scenario:
 A new employee requires account setup and access to company tools.